Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Deathwatch**

 :   _You specialise in hunting those not native to your realm._ You gain proficiency in Arcana and Religion.
-In addition, you can also cast  [:spell-lv1: Protection from Evil and Good] once without expending a spell slot
+In addition, you know the [:spell-lv1: Protection from Evil and Good] and can cast it once without expending a spell slot, when it is cast this way, the spell doesn't require Concentration, but only last for 1 minute.
+You regain expended use when you finish a **:rest-long: Long Rest**.

 **Mage Breaker**

 :   _You have a background in battling spellcasters._ You gain proficiency in Arcana and Insight.
-In addition, you know the [:spell-lv0: True Strike] cantrip.
+In addition, you know [:spell-lv0: True Strike] and [:spell-lv1: Detect Magic] spells.

 **Ranger Knight**